webexpo/tool1/README.md

 (Annals of Work Exposures and Health, Volume 63, Issue 3, April 2019, Pages 267–279).

+## Requirements

+R version `4.4.0` is required to work on and serve Tool 1 locally.
+To be completed.

 ## Usage

 To serve Tool 1 locally, call